Home Nevada Criminal Justice Degree Programs

 If you have an Associate’s degree, you can select from job titles like bailiff, security guard, and correctional officer.
 These jobs allow you to work in a variety of different environments.
 While bailiffs usually work in courtrooms and correctional officers work in prisons, security guards can be hired at a wide range of companies.
 After earning a Bachelor’s degree, you may be qualified for a much wider selection of careers.
 Some career titles that require Bachelor’s degrees include detectives/criminal investigators, private detectives, fire inspectors, and supervisors.

-We’ve put together the salary for some top criminal justice career paths below, from data found at the Bureau of Labor Statistics.
+We’ve put together the salary for some top criminal justice career paths below, from data found at the Bureau of Labor Statistics from 2022.

 Are you ready to start your journey to a criminal justice career?
 Contact our featured schools in your area to learn more about your degree choices.
 Once you’ve contacted schools that interest you, click here to learn about available scholarships in criminal justice.